Lost in Paradise

 So, we indeed brought in Diwali dinner with Laila, outside the resort, by a bonfire, bursting some crackers.
 Arusha decided to break her vegetarian vow and eat chicken, this one time.
 After all this was a moment to be cherished and celebrated.

-We still continimg_7587ue to celebrate Laila’s presence in our life.
+We still continue to celebrate Laila’s presence in our life.
 And every time she looks at us with those melt-your-heart eyes, shadowed by the mop of ponytails, we give gratitude to the guy-up-there and all the wonderful people who made it possible for Laila to return, back into our lives.

 Next morning was spent in meticulously removing a hundred thorns from Laila’s coat.
 Alok sat her on the bed, and as I sipped my morning cuppa, overlooking the vast expanse of the snow clad Nanda Devi my heart simply welled up in gratitude and more gratitude.